joolstorrentecalo/gitlab-foss/doc/user/tasks.md

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Plan > Issues**, then select your issue to view it.
-1. In the issue description, in the **Child items** section, select the task you want to edit.
+1. In the issue description, in the **Tasks** section, select the task you want to edit.
    The task window opens.
 1. Optional.
 To edit the title, select it and make your changes.
 1. Optional.
 To edit the description, select the edit icon (**{pencil}**), make your changes, and